Jim L. Wells

 Jim L. Wells is currently the Operations Manager for KCBC in Northern California.

 He previously worked as a radio producer for KATM, 103.3 FM KAT Country 103.3fm in Modesto, California.

 Wells started his radio career in 1999 on AM 970 KESP in Modesto, CA. "The Sports Animal".
-His radio career began as a producer for The Ivie League Show The popular sports-talk radio program was created and hosted by the late Matthew Ivie.
+His radio career began as a producer for The Ivie League Show The popular sports-talk radio program was created and hosted by Matthew Ivie.

 In March 2000, he then joined the D.J.
 Walker and the Kat Family Morning on KATM.